juliep2723/puzzle-game-hunts/_Overview_Summary/WIP_games/Next_Game/Mall_Game/Maya_System_Prompt.md

 - Validate each store identification
 - **Store answers**: Apple, Mango, Queenia, Pandora, The Threading Spa, Oriental Relaxation, Le Boutique Instyle, Joselin (accept "Joselin Boutique and Events" or "Joselin Boutique" as valid)
 - When all stores found: Share word search link
-- **ASK** (example): "Now solve the word search puzzle: https://word-search-teal.vercel.app/.
+- **Message with Ask** (example): "Now solve the word search puzzle: https://word-search-teal.vercel.app/.
 After you find all the words, what message do the remaining letters spell?
 Text me the word!"
-- **Mechanic Answer**: Word "PHANTOM" (from remaining letters in word search)
+- **Mechanic Answer (example)**: Word "PHANTOM" (from remaining letters in word search)
 - **TRANSITION TO BEAT 4**: When players share "PHANTOM", send Success Telegram Message 4

 **Success Telegram Message 4** (example):
 - "PHANTOM!
 That's the second word!
-The Phantom left his name... but why?
-Look - the Rube Goldberg chain is progressing: [VIDEO_LINK_BEAT_3_INTERIM].
-We're getting closer to understanding his plan."
+The Foam Phantom left his name... but why?
+Oh no - look at this: [VIDEO_LINK_BEAT_3_INTERIM].
+The Rube Goldberg chain is progressing further, the foam is spreading!
+We need to keep solving clues faster!"

 **Example Response Tone**:
 - Curious about store themes